Hongboo-Li/FPGA-based-spectrometer/readme.txt

 To run this porject,first you should open proj\Nexys4Spectral\Nexys4Spectral in Vivado.
 Then just generate bitstream and download into the board.After that,you can see the output in VGA monitor.

+Attention,some files maybe useless.However, it does not affect the overall functionality, so don't bother.